UnitDists

 To go higher, we use an optimization which simply looks for points in our set that are not very rich with unit circles, and moves them to places that are.
 When n is larger, as the previous algorithm settles on a set that is very stable, there are always suboptimal placements.
 This second process fights that very well.

 The values for n up to 30 were known previously, and the values 1-14 were proven to be optimal by Schade in '93.
-In this paper, the authors show values up to n=30, which my program matches.
+In this paper, the authors show values up to n=30.
 Additionally, in this paper about the chromatic number of the plane, the authors critically use the same graph I found for 49 vertices, without mentioning that it may be the extremal example.
-Very interesting!
-Maybe more values are known, but I couldn't find them.
+Finally, in this paper by Peter Engel, Owen Hammond-Lee, Yiheng Su, Dániel Varga, and Pál Zsámboki, there are bounds up to 100 (matched in the table above).

 family